Keynotes • January 18, 2018

 I could’ve read these books and these resources and I could’ve met these people much earlier, but I, too, was willfully ignorant of the deeper psychology of it.
-I was just more on the social psyche, the evolutionary psyche.
-In other words, the Machiavellian manipulation psyche.
+I was just more on the social psych, the evolutionary psych.
+In other words, the Machiavellian manipulation psych.
 So, actually getting into — what do clinical psychologists actually do?
 And learning about myself that way, I finally understood the deeper problems.
 But of course, I had been ignoring the deeper problem for so long and just treating symptoms for so long that my fall became — what was much greater than yours generally will be, because I went much deeper down the rabbit hole.

-So, that’s the first myth: thinking the symptoms are problems.
+So, that’s the first myth: thinking that the symptoms are problems.
 The second myth is thinking that even if you were to step back and say, “Okay, let’s do inner game instead.”
 And you think, “David’s an inner game guy.”
 Depending on how that term is meant, it may be true.
 But PUA inner game, or ‘game’ inner game is still fucked up.
 It’s still wrong.
 It’s still going to be dangerous because inner game is still filtered through external validation and outcome dependence.
 In other words, you know when your inner game is good when you get the reaction on the outside.
 So, you know the game is good when the girls like you now.

 And so, it’s still the same, it’s just a different method of getting to the same result, the same — covering up the same symptoms.
 And this results in PUAs, and very professional PUAs who’ve been around for many years, having constant nervous breakdowns.
 Every year, every two years, the same guy will have a nervous breakdown and go drama.
 Because some girl that he actually cared about cheated on him, betrayed him, rejected him, or something along those lines, more drama.

 And PUAs have a lot of drama in their lives, actually, and they’re constantly talking about how they’re fighting drama: drama this, drama that, drama this, or drama that.
 They’re not actually understanding why the drama is there.
-Here’s an example of a tactic, teaching, or lesson, that would fall out of believing that PUA inner game isn’t outcome dependent.
+Here’s an example of a tactic, teaching, or lesson, that would fall out of believing this myth, believing that PUA inner game isn’t outcome dependent.

 Here’s an example: If any time a PUA coach or game coach teaches you to be like some celebrity.
-In my way, it was like, “Act like George Clooney!”
+In my day, it was like, “Act like George Clooney!”
 But nowadays, I hear things like, “Be like Donald Trump!”
 Like, Trump Game.
 I don’t know if you’ve guys seen that, Trump Game.
 Or it could be anything.
 It could be like Brad Pitt Game back in the days.
-The superficial of doing that celebrities game is act like that celebrity: dress like him, have your hair like him, body language and tonality like him.
+The superficial way of doing that celebrities game is act like that celebrity: dress like him, have your hair like him, body language and tonality like him.

 For instance, if you were to say, “You want to learn how to pass shit tests?
 Well, be like George Clooney.
 He just brushes them off.”
 And so, you get what you perceive to be a shit test and you do what you think George Clooney would do and you just brush it off.
 And you think, “Yes!
 I succeeded!
 That’s inner game.”
 But of course, that’s not, because all you’ve done is parrot the behavior.

 But then the inner game guys say, “No. What you need to do is take on the beliefs that George Clooney has while he’s doing this.”
 Okay, well, in that case then how did they do this?
 Well, they just do affirmations over and over and over they say things like, “It’s always on.
 She wants me.”
 I’ve done this for many years so I know what that’s like.
-And then you try to replace yourthoughts with the thoughts of this supposed mythical, idealistic celebrity figure.
+And then you try to replace your thoughts with the thoughts of this supposed mythical, idealistic celebrity figure.
 And he must think this way, so I’ll be like Trump, or I’ll be like Clooney, or I’ll be like Pitt, or whatever it is.

 The problem with that is that you’ve totally missed the point.
 You’ve totally missed the point of you.
 They are actually going down the very dark rabbit hole of going from a co-dependent to becoming a narcissist, which are two sides of the same coin.
 They’re now actually taking on new thoughts because their current thoughts, well, those are not good enough.
 They’re shameful.
 Let’s not attend to those.
 Let’s not ask ourselves why we have those thoughts.
 Let’s just get rid of them and replace them with these celebrities’ thoughts.
 In other words, they shit on their current self to take on a new false self.
 And that new false self happens to be a celebrity that gets girls.